JingweiZuo/SE4TeC/README.md

 ## Outline:

-The introdcution of the file structure inside the project

 ### 1. Cluster_Docker

-We provide an 1-click Spark cluster, powered by Docker, which contains the support of PySpark and relative Python3 libraries.
-Users can modify flexibly the number of slave nodes inside the cluster, and simulate the enviroment locally.
+As we utilize AWS EMR cluster during the test of the project.
+We provide an 1-click Spark cluster, powered by Docker.
+The cluster contains the support of PySpark and common Python3 libraries used in this project.
+Users can modify flexibly the number of slave nodes inside the cluster, and update the support inside each machine instance. and simulate the enviroment locally.

 ### 2. Algorithms